danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 <br />

-<li>As our web app is still it's pretty efficient to fetch the whole chunk of json for the poll and options in one request, as your application grows this may become very inefficient as it would be pointless to load a whole lot of information that your user may not need, you'd also be putting a lot of stress on your database too
+<li>As a little web app is still it's pretty efficient to fetch the whole options in our database with one single request, as your application grows this may become very inefficient as it would be pointless to load a whole lot of information that your user may not need, you'd also be putting a lot of stress on your database too.

 <br />

-imagine fectcing a huge list of 200k+ polls in one go.
+imagine fectcing a huge list of 200k+ polls or options in one go.
 Your application would seem very slow to users with slow internet connections.

+To handle this:
 <br /><br />
   <ul class="postlist">

   <li>
-  To handle this you might want want to limit the polls you display on the homepage and then update it as the user scrolls
+  You might want want to limit the polls you display on the homepage and then update it as the user scrolls.
   </li>

   <li>